yoanmalie/d8-theming-guide/libraries/core-libraries.md

 ## Core libraries

-A quick overview of the of some of the core libraries.
+A quick overview from some of the core libraries.

 > To get a **complete overview** of all the core libraries, take a look inside `core/core.libraries.yml`.